irishes/Orion-Repository/README.md

 <a href= https://github.com/USGS-Astrogeology/ISIS3/blob/dev/README.md>
 here for both the conda base environment & isis3</a><br>

+**DO NOT INSTALL THE COMPLETE ISIS3 DATA DISTRIBUTION**: It is far too big to be useful for this application

 'miniconda3 isis3'
- must be installed in the host pc directory (miniconda3 = python 3.6 or higher) The default install location for both programs should be sufficient.
+ must be installed in the host pc directory (miniconda3 must be python 3.6 or higher python 2.7 has not been tested extensivly)
+ The default install location for both programs should be sufficient.

-**Important: When the conda enviornament install asks you if you would like to add the conda path to your .bash file, you must put yes to give the main command line access to your conda commands**
+**Important: When the conda enviornament install asks you if you would like to add the conda path to your .bashrc file, you must put yes to give the main command line access to your conda commands.
+If you fail to do so you will not be able to use the activate.sh script because `conda activate ENV_NAME` will not be found by the .bash**

-This can be achieved by follow the github install
+All the above can be achieved by follow the github install

 **Step Two**<br>
-Clone the Repository into prefered IDE w/ .iml file support (Pycharm Prefered)
+Clone the Repository into prefered IDE w/ .iml file support (Pycharm prefered for this)

 or download and run it on command line in the Project Directory